Born: August 30, 1979

 Martin was extremely successful in Australia, where he won the 2003 Adelaide CCI4* riding True Blue Toozac.
 He spent his first two years in the U.S. working as assistant trainer to Olympic Gold medalist Phillip Dutton before striking out on his own.
 Martin has several horses competing at the upper levels of the sport, and always has numerous young horses coming up the ranks.

 Martin has quickly made his mark on American eventing.
 In 2008, he was ranked number two on the U.S. Eventing Association Rider of the Year Leaderboard, an impressive feat in only his second year living and competing in the U.S.

 2009 was a very successful year with Martin’s first CCI3* win at Fair Hill in the fall with Neville Bardos and placing sixth with Remington XXV.
 Other successes in 2009 include winning and placing fourth in the CIC3* at Jersey Fresh with Belmont and Rock on Rose, respectively.
-In the CCI3* at Jersey, Martin and Remington XXV were once again in the Top 10.
+In the CCI3* at Jersey Fresh, Martin and Remington XXV were once again in the Top 10.

 At the 2010 Rolex Kentucky Three-Day Event presented by Bridgestone, Martin and Neville Bardos finished in fourth place.
 Martin also had two other horses in the Top 12: Rock on Rose (11th) and Remington XXV (12th).

-In the fall of 2010, Martin and Neville Bardos were part of the U.S. team at the Alltech FEI World Equestrian Games, and were the highest-placing Americans in 10th place.
+In the fall of 2010, Martin and Neville Bardos competed as part of the U.S. team at the Alltech FEI World Equestrian Games, and were the highest-placing Americans in 10th place.
 A few weeks later, Martin and Remington traveled to the Les Étoiles de Pau CCI4*, where they finished in seventh place at the horse’s second attempt at the CCI4* level.

 Martin started off 2011 with his usual success by finishing second in the CIC3* at Red Hills on Neville Bardos and ninth at the Rolex Kentucky Three-Day Event presented by Bridgestone with Remington XXV.
 However, things changed dramatically for him in May.